Health-Informatics-UoN/carrot-docs/docs/AzureFunctions/RunningLocally.md

 [2021-07-02T09:34:36.731Z] Host lock lease acquired by instance ID '000000000000000000000000DC4198B8'.
 ```
 You'll likely see a few errors/warnings about directories and permissions.
 At the time of writing this guide, it's safe to ignore these!
 Note that two functions are listed as you start debugging mode: `NLPQueue` and `ProcessQueue`.
-These are the names of the **_directories_** which hold the function's code, not the name of the **_message queue_** which holds the function's messages.
-The text after the function name (queueTrigger) specifies the _type_ of function it is (defined in `function.json`.)
-So far in Co-Connect, only queueTriggers are used.
+These are the names of the **_directories_** which hold the function's code, not the name of the
+**_message queue_** which holds the function's messages.
+The text after the function name (queueTrigger)
+specifies the _type_ of function it is (defined in `function.json`).
+In CaRROT-Mapper, only queueTriggers are used.
 For more information on Function types, click [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview).

 With the final console output saying 'Host lock lease acquired', you're ready to run your first Azure Functions job!